 If you go to Tromso (or anywhere else) expecting to see massive streaks of green in the sky, you may be disappointed.
 On the first night, there were times when the aurora appeared as white, wispy cloudiness in the sky, yet the camera showed green swirls.
 This makes aurora borealis photography more rewarding: you participate in the process of creating the image.

 If you decide to book a tour, here are some of the factors to keep in mind when selecting a tour company:

 - Pick a tour that matches your interests.
 Don’t book a photography tour if you aren’t interested in photography.
 On our northern lights photography tour, there were several people who only had smartphones, one person had a basic point-and-shoot camera, and two people didn’t have a camera at all.
 They were pretty unhappy and probably wished they’d picked a better option.

 - Make sure your guide and driver are experienced.
 Do your research.
-No guide can guarantee a northern lights experience, but it is helpful if they are experienced aurora chasers.
+No guide can guarantee a sighting, but it is helpful if they are experienced aurora chasers.

 - Select a tour that only accepts less than 20 people.
-Big buses can’t get off the main roads and away from the highway lights.
-If you really want to see the lights, a northern lights shuttle bus isn’t going be satisfying.
-If you absolutely must take a Northern Lights coach tour, you can book them here.
+Big buses can’t get off the main roads and away from the highway traffic.
+If you really want to see the aurora, a northern lights shuttle bus isn’t going be satisfying.
+If you absolutely must take a coach tour, you can book them here.

 - Many tour providers will have thermal outer suits for your use.
 However you should still dress warmly.
 You’ll also be more comfortable in your own clothes.
-See our suggested gear guide below.
+See our suggested Norway in winter packing list.